marciogualtieri/TwitterGitHubGrid/README.md

     )

 To finalize, I also would like to be emphatic about the fact that I follow clean code principles.
-Sometimes I got commentary about "not having enough comments in my code".
+Sometimes I got commentary about "not having comments in my code".
 I try to make my code expressive:

 >“Every time you write a comment, you should grimace and feel the failure of your ability of expression.”
 >- Robert C. Martin